neilgebhard/chirplr/README.md

 - **Likes**: Like other users' tweets
 - **Profile**: Update various aspects of your profile

-## Why I built the project this way

-- I decided to make a clone so that my primary focus would be on the development process.
-By copying an existing application, I'm able to avoid creating designs from scratch or doing product development.
-- For state management, I realized that many modern React apps aren't using Redux anymore.
-Nowadays, there are many viable alternatives such as react-query, MobX, Zustand, and Recoil.
-Therefore, I used `useState` and `Context` because I wanted to establish and prove my foundation in React's core features and stay technology-agnostic.
-Not to mention, many of the concepts between state management systems share similarities.
-- I used `TypeScript` because the industry is gravitating towards it and it touts many benefits.
-Small bugs become so much easier to catch, especially ones that are masterfully hidden through JavaScript's dynamic typing.
-Refactoring and reiterating code becomes a breeze with TypeScript's code completion and IntelliSense.
-- Even though I'm mainly a **front-end developer**, my aim is to gain a well-rounded perspective on developing web applications.
-Hence, I made this app full-stack to provide myself with an optimal learning experience.
-For a front-end developer, there are many insights gained by developing a back-end such as learning about `HTTP`, `API design`, and `authentication`.
-- Testing is important for ensuring that an application is working as intended for users.
-It helps detect and protect code from bugs as changes are made to an application. `React-testing-library` is the standard as a unit and integration testing framework for React apps, so I used the technology in this project.
-You can see some of the code I wrote using it [here](https://github.com/neilgebhard/twitter-clone/tree/master/frontend/src/__tests__).

 ## Technologies

 Some frameworks and libraries this project is made with: